ToGanz/budgeting-app-backend/README.md

 I built this app to get familiar with using rails as an API.
-I plan to use it as a backend for a budgeting app I want to build with vue.js.
 The API uses JSON Web Token for authentication.

+The API is consumed in a Vue.js SPA ([https://github.com/ToGanz/budgeting-app])

 Live on: [https://tg-budgeting-app-backend.herokuapp.com/]

+(Free Plan: first hit takes a few seconds)

 ## Resources